Human Resource And Management

 Introduction

-Types of Property Damage
+Types Of Property Damage

-The role of Federal and local agencies aim to provide help and support to its citizens.
-Yet there is a continuous dilemma concerning their role, all across the country.
-The Federal agencies often know a lot about the hazards both natural and manmade disasters impose, but don’t have the power to act (Mcloughlin, 1985).Local governments have the right and power to act, particularly through zoning areas, but most don’t have the ability to gather all the technical data or lack resources.
+The role of Federal and local agencies is to provide help and support to its citizens.
+Yet, there is a continuous dilemma concerning their role all across the country.
+Federal agencies often know a lot about the hazards that both natural and manmade disasters impose, but they don’t have the power to act (Mcloughlin, 1985).
+Local governments have the right and power to act, particularly through zoning areas, but most don’t have the ability to gather all the technical data or lack resources.
 As a result of this, the people who own a property should keep in touch with their insurance agencies.
 (Kapucu et al.,2010).
-The issue is that citizens expect the government to act as an aid or last option but insurance agencies keep in touch from the very beginning before you own a property(Wise,2006).Only when natural disasters destroy communities, relief is provided in terms of food or shelters but rarely help is given to the people to recover from property loss or damage (Blanchard,2015).
+The issue is that citizens expect the government to act as an aid or last option, but insurance agencies keep in touch from the very beginning before you own a property(Wise,2006).
+Only when natural disasters destroy communities is relief provided in terms of food or shelter, but rarely is help given to the people to recover from property loss or damage (Blanchard,2015).
 Providing emergency relief is one of the government’s most significant roles but rarely includes property loss aid (Kapucu,2009).

 The National Response Framework openly states the roles and responsibilities of actors and stakeholders at the time of a disaster.
-The visibly acknowledge the role of insurance agencies to facilitate their affected clients in order to rescue the property and build it back (Mcloughlin, 1985).
-National Security Council, the Secretary of Defense, the Attorney General, the Secretary of Homeland Security, the Secretary of State and all Departments and Agencies all address the property loss problems at the time of a disaster.
-But their roles are carefully designated in an emergency response framework that is constantly in practice and can only help to their limit (Kapucu,2009).
+They visibly acknowledge the role of insurance agencies to facilitate their affected clients in order to rescue the property and build it back (Mcloughlin, 1985).
+National Security Council, the Secretary of Defense, the Attorney General, the Secretary of Homeland Security, the Secretary of State and all Departments and Agencies address the property loss problems at the time of a disaster.
+However, their roles are carefully designated in an emergency response framework that is constantly in practice and can only help to their limit (Kapucu,2009).

-Property Loss prevention Steps
+Property Loss Prevention Steps

-Property loss prevention is a thorough process which needs to be handled carefully; especially in the USA where citizens suffer from flooding, fires, earthquakes, and landslides.
+Property loss prevention is a thorough process which needs to be handled carefully, especially in the USA, where citizens suffer from flooding, fires, earthquakes, and landslides.
 It is a thorough process and needs proper planning and homework.

-1. Mitigation
+Mitigation

 • What are the prevalent threats?